 Sharing the secrets of success

-Awide range of speakers will provide business tips, advice and details about their experience of setting up on their own which, in turn, will provide visitors with the know-how and confidence to take the plunge
+Awide range of speakers will provide business tips, advice and details about their experience of setting up on their own which, in turn, will provide visitors with the know-how and confidence to take the plunge for themselves.

 There will be Growing Your Own Business conference programmes at both The National Franchise Exhibition and The British & International Franchise Exhibition.

 Thomas Power is delivering the keynote address at The National Franchise Exhibition called Twitter Can Rule The World.